 5. Knees are the most complex joint of your body.
 If you experienced an injury, your knee can be repaired.
 And since it is the most complex part of the body it cannot be easily repaired AND it does not recover as fast as your other joints.
 So, take good care of them to avoid an injury.

-6. Food intake affects knee health.
+6. Food intake affects knee joint health.
 If your doctor has already told you to minimize food intake, you should listen to your doctor.
 Follow doctor’s orders.
 Eating peanuts if you have gout can further damage your knee.
 Eating unhealthy food can give you more weight, which in turn can add to the load that your knee bears.
 Food supplements are good for overall knee health.

 7. Compression sleeves work!
 If you already have knee pain, a compression sleeve will help relieve pain and promote better movement.
 If your injury does not require immobilization of the knee joints, the best garment support that you can get is from a compression sleeve and not a neoprene sleeve.

 8. Detoxifying with herbs can help.
 Overall health of your knee starts with the overall health of your body.
 If you have been eating a lot of junk food, soda and the like, it is time to detoxify your body with herbs.

 It is never too late to rectify knee joint pain and make your knee healthy again.
 Take things one step at a time.
 Before you know it, you are already on the right track of giving yourself a pain free lifestyle!